shudd3r/skeletons/README.md

 Skeleton packages are used to maintain **consistent structure** of document (license, readme etc.) and dev environment files **across multiple packages**.
-This library allows building skeleton package scripts that allow:
+This library allows building skeleton package scripts capable of:
-- Generating package skeleton from template
+- Generating package skeleton from template files
-- Verifying synchronization of existing project with chosen template (as a part of [_CI_](https://en.wikipedia.org/wiki/Continuous_integration) process)
+- Verifying synchronization of existing project with chosen template as a part of [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) process
-- Updating template placeholders used in existing package files
+- Updating template placeholder values used in existing package files

-Scripting features:
+#### Scripting features:
 - Template placeholders can be chosen by skeleton creators.
-- Each placeholder is assigned to `Replacement` abstraction that manages validation, input channels & resolving its (default) value.
+- Each placeholder is assigned to `Replacement` abstraction that manages validation, providing & resolving placeholder's (default) value.
-- Replacement may also provide subtypes for defined placeholder (like escaped slashes for namespace).
+- Replacement may also provide subtypes for defined placeholder (e.g. escaped slashes for `{namespace}`).
 - `GenericReplacement` for simple replacements and fluent builder interface for easier instantiation.
-- Placeholders for original content with optional default mockup value.
+- Placeholders for `{original.content}` with optional default mockup value.
 - Possibility to customize template handling for individual files through `Template` & `Template\Factory` abstractions.
-- Synchronization allows regenerating missing & divergent files.
+- Synchronization that allows regenerating missing & divergent files.
-- Safe file operations - overwritten files are saved in backup directory.
+- Safe file operations - overwritten files are copied into backup directory.
 - Filename extension directives that allow:
-  - including files that could affect deployed skeleton files,
+  - including (deactivating) files that could affect deployed skeleton files (e.g. `.gitignore`),
   - handling "local" files, that are not (or cannot be) part of published package,
   - using initial "mockup" files that can be removed or developed without breaking skeleton synchronization,
   - automatic adding/removing dummy files that ensure directory existence (`.gitkeep`)